ncatlab/nlab-content/pages/8959.md

 * If $A$ is a type, $a:A$ and $b:A$, and $C \Rightarrow Id_A(a,b)$, then $C$ is a type.

-Here we are finally using the fact that typehood and elements are defined by induction-recursion: this clause in the *inductive* definition of typehood must refer to the value of the *recursive* elementhood function at some smaller type.
+Here we are finally using the fact that typehood and elements are defined by induction-recursion: this clause in the *inductive* definition of typehood refers to the value of the *recursive* elementhood function at some smaller type.

 The clause for elements is:

 * If $A$ is a type, $a:A$, $b:A$, and $C \Rightarrow Id_A(a,b)$, then $p:C$ just if $a=b:A$ and $p \Rightarrow refl$.
 So, the collection of elements of $\Id_A(a,b)$ contains something only if $a=b:A$, in which case it contains precisely those terms which reduce to refl.

-Here we use not only the fact that elementhood is recursively defined, but that it is defined by mutual recursion with equality.
 The clause for equality is:

 * If $A$ is a type and $a:A$, $b:A$, and $C \Rightarrow Id_A(a,b)$, then $p=q:C$ just if $a=b:A$, $p\Rightarrow refl$, and $q\Rightarrow refl$.